The Omen (franchise)

-The Omen is a media franchise, centering on a series of supernatural horror films, which began in 1976.
+The Omen is a horror franchise, centering on a series of supernatural horror films, which began in 1976 with The Omen.
 The series centers on Damien Thorn, a child born of Satan and given to Robert and Katherine Thorn as a baby.
-It is revealed among families that Damien is in fact meant to be the Antichrist, and as an adult is attempting to gain control of the Thorn business and reach for the presidency.
+It is revealed that Damien is in fact the Antichrist, and as the films continue - and Damien grows into an adult - he attempts to gain control of the Thorn business and even run for presidency of the United States.